 A rare event is something we consider to be unlikely to happen (i.e. the probability of that event happening is very small).
 This is what we are looking for in a hypothesis test.
 We want to determine if the sample collected for the test is a rare event (unlikely to happen) under the assumption the null hypothesis is true.
-To determine if the sample is a rare event, we calculate the probability (the p - value) of the sample occurring, assuming that the null hypothesis is true.
+To determine if the sample is a rare event, we calculate the probability (the p-value) of the sample occurring, assuming that the null hypothesis is true.
 This is where the significance level comes in.
 We use the significance level as the "cut-off" mark for this probability.
 If the probability of the sample occurring is small (less than the significance level), then the sample is a "rare event" and unlikely to occur under the assumption the null hypothesis is true.
 In such a case, we would conclude that the original assumption that the null hypothesis is true must be incorrect, and so we would reject the null hypothesis in favour of the alternative hypothesis.
-If the probability of the sample occurring is not small (greater than the significance level), then the sample is not a "rare event" and is actually likely to occur under the assumption the null hypothesis is true must be incorrect, and so we would conclude the original assumption that the null hypothesis is true were hypothesis.
+If the probability of the sample occurring is not small (greater than the significance level), then the sample is not a "rare event" and is actually likely to occur under the assumption the null hypothesis is true.
+In this case we would conclude the original assumption that the null hypothesis is true must be correct, and so we would not reject the null hypothesis.